Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Acknowledgments

 \section{Acknowledgments}

+The authors thank the referee for important comments which led to the improvement of the quality of the manuscript.
+The authors also thank Eleonora Di Valentino for very useful discussions.
 ENS would like to acknowledge the contribution of the COST Action CA18108 ``Quantum Gravity Phenomenology in the multi-messenger approach''.
 WY was supported by the National Natural Science Foundation of China under Grants No. 11705079 and No. 11647153.
 SP acknowledges the Mathematical Research Impact-Centric Support Scheme (MATRICS), File No. MTR/2018/000940, given by the Science and Engineering Research Board (SERB), Govt. of India.
 SP also acknowledges the Department of Science and Technology (DST), Govt. of India, for the financial support under the Scheme ``Fund for Improvement of S\&T Infrastructure (FIST)'' (File No. SR/FST/MS-I/2019/41).